 Lack of sleep/poor quality of sleep: if you’re not getting adequate sleep- or you’re getting too much sleep- you will have some changes in the hormones that control your appetite.

 You will have an increased appetite as well as cravings for foods that are high in carbohydrates and calories.
 This can lead to weight gain- which can eventually lead to obesity.

 Of course, even if you do have one or more of the above risk factors, it doesn’t automatically mean that you will become obese.
 You can make a concerted effort to get adequate exercise, pay close attention to what you’re eating/make healthy dietary choices, and even make some changes in your behavior.

 Is it possible for obesity to affect an individual’s ability to become pregnant?

 Yes, when a woman is obese, it is possible that her body will be unable to ovulate normally.
-In addition, obesity can have a significant impact on IVF, or in-vitro fertilization.
-As a woman’s body mass index increases, so does the risk of being unable to conceive- through IVF or otherwise.
+In addition, obesity can have a significant impact on IVF or in-vitro fertilization.
+As a woman’s body mass index increases, so do the risk of being unable to conceive- through IVF or otherwise.

 What are some of the effects of obesity on pregnancy?

 Obesity during pregnancy- whether you were obese before you became pregnant or become obese as your pregnancy progresses- can increase the risk of the following complications: